UPDATED: October 19, 2020

 The requirement to wear a face mask for all persons 10 years old and above will be effective on Friday, July 10 at 5:00 p.m.
-It will remain in effect for 90 days or until it is extended, rescinded, superseded or amended.
+The order is currently in effect until at least November 3, 2020.
 You can review the entire ordinance hereopens PDF file .

 - City/County Business Guidanceopens PDF file